jaxdem.forces#

 ForceModel([required_material_properties, laws])

-Abstract base class for defining inter-particle force laws and their potential energies.
+Abstract base class for defining inter-particle force laws and their corresponding potential energies.

-Abstract base class for defining inter-particle force laws and their potential energies.
+Abstract base class for defining inter-particle force laws and their corresponding potential energies.

 Concrete subclasses implement specific force and energy models, such as linear springs, Hertzian contacts, etc.